isomerpages/moe-asrjc/_asrjc-experience/Academic Curriculum/Rank Points.md

 = 90

-In *Case C*, assuming a student offers four H2 content subjects and achieves an ‘A’ for all subjects with the exception of a ‘B’ for one of his/her H2 subjects, the calculation of rank points is as follows:
+In <u>Case C</u>, assuming a student offers four H2 content subjects and achieves an ‘A’ for all subjects with the exception of a ‘B’ for one of his/her H2 subjects, the calculation of rank points is as follows:

 Rank Points